goutamsaums/mlsi-summer-internship-2026/Day2_Pandas_Matplotlib/notes.md

 # Data Cleaning Pipeline

-Worked on cleaning datasets before analysis.
+Worked on cleaning the employee dataset before visualization and analysis.

 ---